frictionlessdata/website/site/blog/2021-01-18-schema-collaboration/README.md

 ---
-title: Schema-collaboration
+title: Schema Collaboration
 date: 2021-01-18
 tags: ["tool-fund"]
 category: grantee-profiles
-image: /img/blog/fd_reproducible.png
+image: /img/blog/schema-collaboration.png
-description: This blog is part of a series showcasing projects developed during the 2020 Tool Fund.
+description: The tool is designed to help data managers and researchers document data packages.
+The documentation needs to be started by the data manager who then sends the URL to the researchers allowing them to edit the schema.
 author: Carles Pina Estany
 ---